sammyd/iOS8-day-by-day-book/manuscript/31-touch-id.md

       }
     }

-Note that the access control object specifies both the accessibility and the authentication policy (one helpfully using a string, the other an enum).
+I> __Note:__ The access control object specifies both the accessibility and the I> authentication policy (one helpfully using a string, the other an enum).
-This is then provided to the key chain query with the `kSecAttrAccessControl` key.
-Due to the CoreFoundation bridging, the `SecAccessControlCreateWithFlags()` actually has a return type `Unmanaged<SecAccessControl>`, so here you need to call `takeUnretainedValue()`.
+I> This is then provided to the key chain query with the `kSecAttrAccessControl` I> key.
+Due to the CoreFoundation bridging, the `SecAccessControlCreateWithFlags()` I> actually has a return type `Unmanaged<SecAccessControl>`, so here you need to I> call `takeUnretainedValue()`.

 Now, when you request secret retrieval on a Touch ID device, you'll be presented with the following UI: